sunvisor/super-leopard/README.md

 This library basically prints reports (templates) defined in JSON by providing data.
 The core library defines the format and basic behavior of the underlying reports.
 If you need a report that outputs something other than web or PDF, you can create it using the core library.

+## barcode library

+Provides a library for outputting barcodes.
+It is used from the component and pdf libraries.

 ### pdf library